apaolillo/mojort/README.md

 ./loop_constant
 ```

-## Run benchmarks
+## Run the benchmarks

-The benchmarks wil automaticaly make use of the docker container that
+The benchmarks will automatically use the docker image built above.
-was described in the previous steps.
-Run the following commands outside of the docker container.
+Run the following commands outside the docker container.

 ### Microbenchmarks